-- In order to keep the leakage currents and losses in the motor connecting cable as small as possible, the servo drive should be located as close to the motor as possible (see also section 11.1.4 Operation with long motor cables on page 200). - · The motor cable and angle encoder cable must be shielded. - Connect the shield of the motor cable to the back panel of the control cabinet by way of suitable shield terminals.
-The unshielded cable end should not be longer than 80 mm. - The mains-end PE connector must be connected to the PE connection point of the supply connector [X9]. - The earthing (grounding) screw of the mounting plate must also be connected to the mains-side PE connector via a separate earth lead: See section 3.2 Device view on page 21. - The cross-section of each earth lead must not be smaller than the cross-section of the supply leads (L/N or L1-L3). - The inner PE conductor of the motor cable must be connected to the PE connection point of the motor connector [X6]. - The signal lines must be as far away from the power cables as possible.
+- In order to keep the leakage currents and losses in the motor connecting cable as small as possible, the servo drive should be located as close to the motor as possible (see also section 11.1.2 Operation with long motor cables on page 206). - The signal lines must be as far away from the power cables as possible.
 They should not be laid in parallel.
 If intersections cannot be avoided, they should be installed at right angles if possible. - Unshielded signal and control lines should not be used.
-If their use is inevitable, they should at least be twisted. - Even shielded cables will inevitably have short unshielded ends (unless shielded connector housings are used).
+If their use is inevitable, they should at least be twisted. - Connect the inner shields to the associated pins of the connectors. - Connect the overall shield on the motor side to the connector or motor housing over a large contact area.